-This is a public offering of shares of common stock of Vital Farms, Inc. The selling stockholders identified in this prospectus are offering 5,000,000 shares of common stock.
+This is an initial public offering of shares of common stock of Vital Farms, Inc. We are offering 5,040,323 shares of common stock and the selling stockholders identified in this prospectus are offering an additional 2,772,177 shares of common stock.
 We will not receive any proceeds from the sale of shares by the selling stockholders.